R&H Logo

 Additional prerequisites for any marriage also apply, such as:

-• The parties must not be related to each other; for example: they cannot be first cousins.
+• The parties must not be related to each other; for example, a brother or sister

 The documentation needed to prove or disprove most of the above indicators should be self-explanatory.

-For example, to demonstrate shared residence, mail and bills addressed to each partner should list the same address.
+For example, mail and bills addressed to each partner should list the same address to demonstrate shared residence.
 Lease agreements, property deeds, and evidence of joint finances and property ownership are also effective.
 Tax returns and insurance forms can also prove or disprove mutual intent to live as married spouses.
+Even birthday, anniversary, or other greeting cards can help establish a common-law marriage, especially if one partner refers to the other as my “wife” or “husband.”

-In fact, I’ve found that tax returns are one of the most important factors to a judge.
-Either the couple were married and held themselves out to the IRS and the Department of Revenue as married, or they committed tax fraud.
-It is illegal to file taxes jointly as a married couple if you each should have filed separately, as single.
+I’ve found that tax returns are one of the most significant factors for a judge.
+Either the couple was married and held themselves out to the IRS and the Department of Revenue as married, or they committed tax fraud.
+It is illegal to file taxes jointly as a married couple if you should have filed separately as a single person.

 Testimony and Written Statements

-I find that in court, written statements are useless unless the same person testifies under oath and is available for cross examination.
+I find written statements to be useless in court unless the same person testifies under oath and is available for cross-examination.

 No Time Requirement

-Many assume that if two romantic partners simply live together long enough, they are common-law married.
-Not so.
-The parties need only to have lived together long enough to demonstrate the above indicators.
+Many assume that once two romantic partners live together long enough, they are considered common-law married.
+This is not the case.
+The parties must only have lived together long enough to demonstrate the above factors.

 Living together for any duration is insufficient without clear signs of mutual agreement to share a spousal life.

-Prior case law served well enough as long as most common law marriages matched traditional, husband-wife unions.
-However, times change.
-Marriage itself has also changed significantly since the landmark 1987 ruling.
+Prior case law served well enough as long as most common-law marriages matched traditional husband-wife unions.
+Times have since changed, and marriage itself has significantly changed since the landmark 1987 ruling.

 By 2021, it was time for Colorado’s high court to address changing norms such as: